Frequently Asked Questions

 Courses

-Can I petition course(s) taken outside of UC San Diego to count toward the minor?
+Can I petition course(s) taken outside of UC San Diego to count toward the minor and/or major?

 You may wish to take courses outside of the university for a variety of reasons.
-You must complete the majority of your upper division requirements at UC San Diego, but it is possible to transfer both upper and lower division requirements from another two-year or four-year institution.
+While the majority of your upper division requirements should be completed at UC San Diego, you have the option to transfer lower division courses from another two-year institution.
+Additionally, you may transfer both upper and lower division courses from another four-year institution, whether located in the US or abroad.

 Follow these instructions on how to petition courses.